Skip to main content

 Getting braces is a big deal.
 Not only are you making an investment in a straighter smile, but your life will change during treatment in a few key ways.
 We’re sure that you’ll soon forget you even have braces, but there will be an initial adjustment period as you get used to your new hardware.
 Dr. James Scramstad, a general dentist practicing orthodontics in Kelowna, and the Straight Smiles team want to make the braces process as easy and smooth as possible.
 Here, we’re sharing our best tips for the first week with braces, so that you can start your treatment with confidence.

-1. Plan Ahead to Stay On Top of Braces Discomfort
+first week with braces1.
+Plan Ahead to Stay On Top of Braces Discomfort

 One of the biggest fears that patients have about getting braces is that it will be painful.
 Good news: getting braces put on does not hurt!
 However, you may experience some mild discomfort in the first week with braces as your teeth adjust to the brackets and wires and begin their steady movement towards their new position.